microsoft/microcode/README.md

 ## Developing

-The easiest way to get started is to open this repository in a GitHub Codespace (`Code` green button dropdown -> `Create Codespace on main`); and everything will be ready for you.
+The easiest way to get started is to open this repository in a GitHub Codespace and everything will be ready for you.

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) as it provides excellent support for MakeCode editing, Git, and Codespaces.

+### Codespaces setup

+- click on `Code` drop down and select `Create Codespace on main`
+- you can do your editing from VS Code online or click on `Codespaces` in lower left and select `Open in VS Code` to use the desktop version (must be installed on your machine)
+- press "Ctrl + `" to open a terminal and you're ready to go!

+In the future, click again on `Code` to find previously created Codespaces.

-### Local Install(skip in Codespaces)
+### Local Install (skip in Codespaces)

 -   install [Node.js](https://nodejs.org/en/)
 -   install the MakeCode command line tools (`mkc` for short)